starlightknown/LearnScape/api/README.md

 6. Now do ahead and create a new branch and move to the branch `git checkout -b fix-issue-<ISSUE-NUMBER>`

-7. Now do your fixes and changes.
+7. Now run `npm i` and once it's done do your fixes and changes.

 8. After done you can now push this changes. for doing that follow the following command chain
    - `git status` (Shows the changed files)